 A descriptive cross sectional study design was conducted involving a sample size of 540 undergraduate students, calculated using Cochran formula taking into consideration a prevalence of 80% from an earlier study, a 10% non-response rate and a design effect of 2 [9-11].
 Self-administered questionnaire which was developed and standardized by the researchers was used in collecting data for the study.
 Pre-test was conducted among a comparable group of undergraduates at the Igbinedion University, Okada, Edo State.
 Data collected was assessed for completeness, coded, subsequently entered and analyzed using IBM SPSS version 21.0 statistical software.

 Willingness to accept the vaccine was assessed with 7 questions using the Likert scale "Agree", "Disagree" and "Undecided".
 The questions used in scoring attitude were internally consistent with a Cronbach's alpha of 0.695.
 Respondents were expected to select one of three preferred options.
-Each question given a score of 1.
-The minimum score attainable was 0 while the maximum score attainable was 7.
-Respondents' scores were computed into percentages.
-Respondents scoring 50% were willing to take the COVID-19 vaccine while respondents scoring below 50% were not willing to take the vaccine.
+A score of 1 given for each appropriate response.
+The minimum and maximum score attainable was 0 and 7 respectively.
+Respondents’ scores were computed into percentages.
+Respondents scoring at least 50% were willing to take the COVID-19 vaccine while the vaccine.

 Ethical clearance and approval were applied for and obtained from the Ethical Committee of the University of Benin Teaching Hospital, with ethical protocol number of ADM/E 22/A/VOL. VIII/14831055.
-Institutional approval at the various educational Institution was also applied for and gotten before questionnaire administration.
-Confidentiality of information obtained was assured by excluding names while health education session was administered to respondents following questionnaire administration.
+Institutional approval at the various educational Institution was also applied for and obtained before questionnaire administration.
+Anonymity of respondents was assured in the study, while health education was administered to respondents following questionnaire.

 Table 1: Willingness to accept COVID-19 vaccine among respondents.
 View Table 1